If You Have These 11 Unique Traits, You're Probably An Extremely Creative Person

 Thanks, but no thanks.
 Any work is work, whether it's artistic or manual labor.

-5. Creative people can turn a bad situation into personal gain.
+5. You can turn a bad situation into personal gain

 A bad date or boyfriend sucks for anyone, even an artist, but the highly creative person can make gold out of the crappiest situations.
-Think of all the famous creative people you know and I bet you that 90 percent of their successes stemmed from a crappy situation.
+Think of all the famous creative people you know and I bet you that 90 percent of their successes stemmed from an unfortunate situation.

-So, be careful, jerks: You might end up in our next novel.
+So, be careful, you might end up as a character in our next novel.

-7. They have great skills... that nobody really cares about.
+7. You have great skills nobody cares about

 I studied literature, writing, and gender in college.
 Does anyone in the real world care?
 Nope.
 People in the adult world care about Microsoft Office and spreadsheets, not portrait-painting skills or vocal scales.

-8. Creative people have ideas that don't come to fruition until years later.
+8. Your ideas don't come to fruition until years later

 An accountant can finish his job in a decent amount of time.
 A doctor can finish surgery that day.
-Could you imagine if your divorce lawyer said he needed to get inspiration on how to handle your case, and then, fifteen years later, you finally end up divorce?
+Could you imagine if your divorce lawyer said he needed to get inspiration on how to handle your case, and then, fifteen years later, you finally ended up divorcing?
 I don't think so.

 An artist can take a gazillion years to finish one painting.
 Highly creative people have a timeline that's usually dictated by our creative juices and our adult life responsibilities.

-9. They choose their passion over any dull 9-to-5 job every time.
+9. You choose your passion over any dull job every time

-Some of us are lucky to make a living doing what we love; another small percentage is lucky doing something similar to what we love.
+Some of us are lucky to make a living doing what we love; another small percentage is lucky to do something similar to what we love.
 And still, the majority of us do something we don't like, all to pay the bills.

 Hey, it's hard to make a living writing poetry, sculpting, or playing guitar.
 We know this and accept this.
 For those of us who do what we love for a living, we know how blessed we are.